 Our thanks to American Fidelity for supporting women leaders!

-MEET BETH UMBARGER, THE NEW REGION VI REPRESENTATIVE
+MEET JANE GEYER, THE NEW REGION III REPRESENTATIVE

 The WELV Ambassadors Program provides an opportunity for individual women leaders to lead outreach efforts for WELV.
 Whether hosting “chat and chew” sessions on important issues for women in leadership positions, sharing cutting-edge innovations in pedagogy, or simply meeting informally with other women educators in the state to talk about their daily challenges and long-range aspirations, our Ambassadors spread WELV’s core mission of advancing the interests of women education leaders in Virginia.